In these spaces, wisdom is not just observed but experienced

 So let's take a deep breath, rake some gravel, and embrace the beauty of simplicity in our own lives.

-What are the Types of Japanese Zen Gardens?
+What are types of Japanese Zen gardens?

 There are a few different types of Japanese Zen gardens, each with its own unique design and purpose.